Managing a horse prone to laminitis

 Laminitis, a typical stance of a horse or pony suffering from laminitis

-Laminitis is an extremely painful condition affecting the sensitive layers (laminae) of the hoof resulting in pain, inflammation and in some cases, permanent damage to the laminae.
-Horses, ponies, donkeys and mules are susceptible to the condition.
-The Laminae The laminae are interwoven specialised ‘leaves’ of tissue which suspend the pedal bone within the hoof.
-In very mild cases of Laminitis, appropriate treatment will resolve the problem with no lasting effect.
-If the inflammation is more severe and progressive, the sensitive laminae may lose their blood supply, resulting in loss…
+Laminitis affects the sensitive laminae (tissues) of the horse’s hoof.
+It results in extreme pain, inflammation, and, in some cases, permanent damage to the laminae.
+Horses, ponies, donkeys, and mules are susceptible to the condition.
+What is laminae?
+The laminae are interwoven specialised ‘leaves’ of tissue which suspend the pedal bone within the hoof.
+In mild cases of Laminitis, appropriate treatment will resolve the problem with no lasting effect.
+If the inflammation is more severe and progressive, the sensitive laminae may lose their blood supply, resulting in loss of support…

 Laminitis study